mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MongoDB.md

 	echo "mongodb-org-mongos hold" | sudo dpkg --set-selections echo "mongodb-org-tools hold" | sudo dpkg --set-selections

+#### Sundry MongoDB items on an Ubuntu/Debian system.

+Start, stop and control MongoDB on an Ubuntu/Debian system:

+	sudo service mongod status
+	sudo service mongod start
+	sudo service mongod stop
+	sudo service mongod restart
+	sudo service mongod reload
+	sudo service mongod force-reload

+Edit the MongoDB configuration file:

+    sudo nano /etc/mongod.conf

+MongoDB configuration storage location:

+    ls -lah /var/lib/mongodb

+Follow the MongoDB logs:

+    tail -f -n 200 /var/log/mongodb/mongod.log
+    tail -f -n 200 /var/log/mongodb/mongodb.log

+#### Bind to `127.0.0.1` to enable networking.

+To enable networking—so someone other that `localhost` can connect to the setup—open up the MongoDB config on the server.

+    sudo nano /etc/mongod.conf

+Find this line:

+	# Listen to local interface only.
+Comment out to listen on all interfaces.
+	bind_ip = 127.0.0.1

+And comment out the `bind_ip` like this:

+	# Listen to local interface only.
+Comment out to listen on all interfaces.
+	#bind_ip = 127.0.0.1

+Now restart MongDB and networking should be enabled:

+    sudo service mongod restart

+You can confirm this by checking if port `27017` is open on the local host via `nmap` like this:

+    nmap sandbox.local -p27017

+The positive response should be something like this:

+	Starting Nmap 6.47 ( http://nmap.org ) at 2015-09-22 00:53 EDT
+	Nmap scan report for sandbox.local (192.168.56.10)
+	Host is up (0.00043s latency).
+	PORT      STATE SERVICE
+	27017/tcp open  unknown

 ## Practical MongoDB  usage examples.

 #### Connect to a MongoDB instance.